Kotzilla Console

 Session activity graphs (left section)

-This section gives you a visual breakdown of how the session behaved under the hood, helping you analyze both app workload and execution flow.
+This section provides a visual breakdown of how the session behaved under the hood, helping you analyze both app workload and execution flow.
 It includes:

-- A thread timeline, providing a visual representation of how key events were scheduled and executed across your app’s threads
+Thread Timeline: Provides a visual representation of how key events were scheduled and executed across your app’s threads.

 Two other tabs give access to session-level context: